pagopa-archive/io-docs/docs/io-handbook/communication.md

    1. For a newcomer to the conversation, it's easier and more efficient to parse an issue, than to read a video transcript or watch it.
    1. Conversations in issues and stories are easily searchable.
 Video calls are not.
 1. Having pets, children, significant others, friends, and family visible during video chats is encouraged.
 If they are human, ask them to wave at your remote team member to say "Hi".
-1. We prefer Google Hangout.
+1. We prefer Google Meet.
-1. For meetings that are scheduled via calendar there is automatically a Google Hangouts URL added.
+1. For meetings that are scheduled via calendar there is automatically a Google Meets URL added.
 This is the meeting place.
-Having a URL in advance is much more reliable than trying to call via Hangouts as the meeting start.
+Having a URL in advance is much more reliable than trying to call via Meets as the meeting start.
 1. Use a headset with a microphone, Apple Earpods are great.
 Do not use computer speakers, they cause an echo.
 Do not use your computer microphone, it accentuates background noise.
 If you want to use your Bose headphones that is fine but please ensure the microphone is active.
 1. In video calls everyone should own a camera and a headset, even when they are in the same room.
 This helps seeing and hearing the person that is talking.
 1. It also allows people to easily talk and mute themselves.
 Using a headset also prevents echo.
 You wouldn't share an office seat together, so don't share your virtual seat at the table.